Freedom of Information (FOIA)

 • Labor costs associated with a review of a record to separate and delete information exempt from disclosure, when failure to charge a fee will result in unreasonably high costs to the Agency.

-• The cost of copying or duplication, not including labor, of paper copies of public records.
+• The cost of copying, not including labor, of paper copies of public records.
 This may include the cost for copies or records already on the Agency’s website if you ask for the Agency to make copies.

 • The cost to mail or send a public record to a requestor.